 The Get Down sounds like the origin story for Empire.
 A rag tag group of teenagers run wild in the streets of the South Bronx in the late 70’s.
 The series is described as “a mythic saga of how New York at the brink of bankruptcy gave birth to hip-hop, punk and disco.”

-Go for Sisters is the latest film from my absolute favorite writer and director, John Sayles.
+Go for Sisters is the latest film from writer and director, John Sayles.
 The movie’s web site describes the story like this:

 Bernice (LisaGay Hamilton) and Fontayne (Yolonda Ross) grew up so close people said they could “go for sisters”, but time sent them down different paths.
 Twenty years later, those paths cross: Fontayne is a recovering addict fresh out of jail, and Bernice is her new parole officer.